abaoxomtieu/YOLOV5-V8-Object-Traffic-Detection/README.md

-# YOLOv5 Medium Model Trained on 5 Classes
+# YOLOv5 Medium, YOLOv8 Nano Model Trained on 5 Classes

-This repository contains a YOLOv5 model trained on a dataset that includes 5 classes: Person, Bus, Car, Motorbike, and Bicycle.
+This repository contains a YOLOv5, YOLOv8n model trained on a dataset that includes 5 classes: Person, Bus, Car, Motorbike, and Bicycle.
 YOLO (You Only Look Once) is a popular object detection model capable of real-time object detection.
 The "Medium" variant of YOLOv5 refers to the specific architecture and model size used in this implementation.

 ![Gif](readme_img/ezgif.com-video-to-gif.gif)